techwithshadab/mlops-tutorial/README.md

 2.  **Usage:**

     Once installed, the hooks will run automatically each time you attempt to make a commit.
-If a hook fails (e.g., a file needs reformatting), it may modify files.
-Simply `git add` the modified files and attempt your commit again.
+If a hook fails, simply `git add` the modified files and attempt your commit again.

 3.  **Run Manually:**